There are a few things I’ve learned over time:

 - No matter how bad you think things are, there’s always someone out there that is probably having it worse than you.

 With these things in mind, I’ve discovered how much life has given me even with all the bad things in between….life has truly been a blessing for me.
-So, I’m very big on giving back whenever I can.
-Here is an organization I like to either fundraise for or volunteer my time with and the reasons why I do.
+So, I’m very big on giving back and doing social good whenever I can.
+While I work with a lot of different organizations and write about different efforts here on the site in my “social good” area, here is an organization I like to either fundraise for and serve as a the Communication Director along with the reasons why I do.

 When I first graduated college, I wanted to start a non-profit organization that benefited violence against women (VAW) in a different way.
 Having been involved with the cause in college, I realized there was a need to educate a younger generation of women and men about this taboo topic.
 I never moved forward with developing this organization for fear of taking away resources from the local New Jersey DV organizations.
 Over a decade later, this dream has come back full circle when a good friend of mine told me about a non-profit organization her cousin started – Independent Awakening.
 The Founder Neeta Bhushan, a survivor herself, saw the need to Educate, Empower and Enlighten (E3) a younger generation and the career women about this cause.
 Call it fate, but she and I share the same vision and thus, I’ve decided to get involved with IA as their Communication Manager.
 It’s a role I’m honored to take on and I’m very excited to help launch such a wonderful organization.
 Join our cause and follow us on Facebook, Twitter or the Blog.